By Christopher Mateo

 CSUB’s counsel has now responded stating in the letter, “Your letter is factually and legally inaccurate in several respects––but given the time sensitivity of this matter, I will limit my response to your key concern, namely that the University’s restriction on commercial events is a pretext for unconstitutional viewpoint discrimination.”

-At this time the CSUB has not confirmed event will take place.
+At this time the CSUB has not confirmed the event will take place.

 According to the letter, CSUB will allow Milo Yiannopoulos to speak at CSUB, as long as the College Republicans comply with the procedures and policies of the the Events Policy and the Student Organizations Handbook.